-2 or 4 semester credits This special topic course in psychological assessment covers content not addressed in the PSY-710A-PSY-710G course series.
+This special topic course in psychological assessment covers content not addressed in the PSY-710A-PSY-710G course series.
 The specific content of this course must be negotiated and approved with a faculty member using an assessment contract.
-Delivery Method: Distance/Electronically Mediated Grading Default: Letter Note: Elective assessment contract.
-Delivery Method: Distance/Electronically Mediated Grading Default: Letter Note: Elective

 PSY-740 Special Topics Multicultural Psychology